potetm/tire-iron/discussion/macro-refresh.md

 development that would never happen in production.
 In theory, if you could keep those dependencies completely separate, say with jigsaw, it might be possible to reliably host a build-time and runtime environment in the same JVM.

+---

+Okay, after thinking about it some more, the trick of touching _source_ files is a bad trick.
+The cljs watcher touches _output_ files to mark them for re-compile.
+That won't work for me, because I need to notify the tracker that a file has changed.
+So I initially just marked the source files instead.
+This is bad for two reasons:

+  1. I'm modifying source files.
+No matter how much I try and minimize the importance of the modified date, this is just wrong.
+  2. (Due to #1) If you have a watcher running, updating a macro and calling `refresh` will trigger the watcher to re-refresh.
+This isn't horrible, but it is a bug, and I don't want users to have to figure out what's going on there.

+So I'm going back to the first solution: Merge changes between the clj/cljs trackers.
+I also need to do what the cljs watcher does and touch _output_ files for recompile by the build.
+So it's more computer work overall, but it's the right thing to do.